-- 1. Continue research, evaluation, and monitoring of aquatic ecosystems in the watershed to improve stream best management practices.
-Support the characterization of physical and water-quality regimes and the condition of important species in the watershed. - a.
-Determine the potential effects of current and future thermal regimes on the survival of individual trout and their species populations in the Ashokan Watershed from headwaters to Reservoir. - b.
+- Use predictions of future water temperatures (under various climate change scenarios see above) and newly devised (present-day) fish-temperature models to predict the future distribution of trout species, condition of trout populations, and the composition of fish communities across the basin. - Use findings from these space-for-time substitution models to identify/prioritize/protect reaches that are critical refugia and key to sustaining important game fish populations and other cold-water aquatic species in parts of the basin. - c.
 Large wood accumulations are fundamental components of Catskill stream geomorphology and ecosystems, yet accumulations can present hazards to people and stream stability.
 Initiate investigations into the natural wood regime of Esopus basin streams with the intent to characterize: (1) the role of large wood in the physical processes that influence fluvial geomorphologic dynamics and aquatic ecosystem integrity and identify potential hazards; (2) the rates and distribution of wood recruitment associated with invasive pests in riparian corridor forest communities (e.g. emerald ash borer and hemlock wooly adelgid) to determine if there will be a change in the wood regime; and (3) potential role of large wood integrated into stream restoration practices.
-Possible projects to support this recommendation include: - Create a geodatabase of large wood accumulations derived from AWSMP Stream Feature Inventory mapping and review of orthophotos to record spatial and temporal distribution of large wood accumulations that can be used for monitoring and diagnostics. - Contribute sites and data to the Wood Jam Dynamics and Assessment Model a data collection protocol, database, and statistical model to predict wood jam dynamics for research and restoration (Home - Wood Jam Dynamics Database and Assessment Model (colostate.edu). - Develop a database for large and fine instream wood in geomorphically stable and biologically productive reference reaches.
-The data will be applied to departure from reference assessments and establishment of performance standards used to inform stream restoration design elements that aim to increase salmonid productivity and other aquatic ecosystem diversity metrics.

-- 2. Develop partnerships to supplement existing funding and begin implementation of a comprehensive monitoring and evaluation of stream management activities to better target management intervention and efficiently use resources. - a.
+Possible projects to support this recommendation include: - Create a geodatabase of large wood accumulations derived from AWSMP Stream Feature Inventory mapping and review of orthophotos to record spatial and temporal distribution of large wood accumulations that can be used for monitoring and diagnostics. - Determine feasibility and if feasible, contribute sites and data to the Wood Jam Dynamics and Assessment Model - a data collection protocol, database, and statistical model to predict wood jam dynamics for research and restoration (Home - Wood Jam Dynamics Database and Assessment Model (colostate.edu). - Develop a database for large and fine instream wood in geomorphically stable and biologically productive reference reaches.
+The data will be applied to departure from reference assessments and establishment of performance standards used to inform stream restoration design elements that aim to increase salmonid productivity and other aquatic ecosystem diversity metrics. - 2.
+Develop partnerships to supplement existing funding and begin implementation of a comprehensive monitoring and evaluation of stream management activities to better target management intervention and efficiently use resources. - a.
 Evaluate the effects of stream restoration projects on geomorphic condition, fish and macroinvertebrate community assemblages, stream temperature, physical habitat, and turbidity and suspended sediment.
 Results of an ongoing study with USGS (also see Section A above) should help the stream program better understand aquatic species use of project sites and incorporate meso- and microhabitat features into future projects, addressing a recommendation in the 2020 National Academy of Sciences Review of the NYC Watershed Protection Program. - b.
-Coordinate SMIP-funded USGS fish community and habitat monitoring with an inland trout stream monitoring program the NYSDEC is planning to conduct. - 3.
-Collaborate with partners to explore the effects of forest pest infestations and develop methods for addressing impacts on streams and water quality. - a.
+Coordinate SMIP-funded USGS fish community and habitat monitoring with an inland trout stream monitoring program the NYSDEC is planning to conduct.

+- 3. Collaborate with partners to explore the effects of forest pest infestations and develop methods for addressing impacts on streams and water quality. - a.
 Participate in NYCDEP's invasives prevention working group.
 Employ preventative measures on sourcing plant material to minimize the risk of introducing invasive species in the Ashokan watershed. - 4.
 Identify high priority stream reaches for conservation as the climate changes.
 Coordinate with the NYC-funded flood buyout program and other local conservation efforts to provide high priority areas for acquisition or conservation related to water quality, hydrologic and habitat connectivity, sediment storage and conveyance supporting overall geomorphic stability, and riparian corridor preservation.
-Coordination will address a recommendation in the 2020 National Academy of Sciences Review of the NYC Watershed Protection Program.
+Coordination will address a recommendation in the 2020 National Academy of Sciences Review of the NYC Watershed Protection Program to enhance the water quality and habitat benefits of acquisition.